petrbouda/joyrest/README.md

 ### Lambda-based approach
 There are three ways to define a body of the given route.
 Even if it's the `lambda-based approach` of defining routes the most favourite concept, it also worth mentioning other two approaches.
 For the sake of simplicity and conciseness my favourite is Lambda!

-Try it out or look at the Examples on GitHub
+`Try it out or look at the Examples on GitHub`

 - lambda-based approach
 - method reference
 - implementing BiConsumer interface

+### Clear java interface configuration
+JoyRest prefers the way without or at least eliminate a number of annotations used during the declaring and bootstrapping the application.
+Annotations can be sometimes very confusing and make harder following debugging and understanding of the code underneath.

 ### License
 ```